xerocopy/Build-Basic-Generative-Adversarial-Networks-GANs-/README.md

 Wasserstein GAN (Arjovsky, Chintala, and Bottou, 2017): https://arxiv.org/abs/1701.07875

+In this notebook, you'll learn about and implement spectral normalization, a weight normalization technique to stabilize the training of the discriminator, as proposed in [Spectral Normalization for Generative Adversarial Networks (Miyato et al. 2018)](https://arxiv.org/abs/1802.05957).

 Improved Training of Wasserstein GANs (Gulrajani et al., 2017): https://arxiv.org/abs/1704.00028

 MNIST Database: http://yann.lecun.com/exdb/mnist/